What is inflation?

 How does inflation arise?

-Inflation can arise in a number of ways.
-One way is if a central bank supplies too much money.
-Then prices will rise and the value of the money will be undermined.
-The famous economist and winner of the Sveriges Riksbank Prize in Economic Sciences in memory of Alfred Nobel Milton Friedman said that “Inflation is always and everywhere a monetary phenomenon”.
-The most well-known examples of periods of high inflation, so-called hyperinflation, were also characterised by a drop in the value of money due to central banks printing excessive quantities of banknotes.
+- If a central bank supplies too much money, prices rise and the value of money is undermined.
+The most well-known examples of periods of very high inflation, so-called hyperinflation, were also characterised by a drop in the value of money due to central banks printing excessive quantities of banknotes.